Lemmy The Bat (LBAI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Lemmy The Bat Historical Price

-According to the latest data gathered on Lemmy The Bat live price page, the current price of Lemmy The Bat is 0.000007USD.
+According to the latest data gathered on Lemmy The Bat live price page, the current price of Lemmy The Bat is 0.000006USD.
 The circulating supply of Lemmy The Bat(LBAI) is

 In the past 24 hours, Lemmy The Bat has shown a price movement of